 How much does car insurance cost?

-In the United States, the average full coverage car insurance premium is $1,674 per year.
-However, average car insurance premiums are personalized based on factors like your state, ZIP code, age, credit score, claims history and the amount of coverage you need.
+The average full coverage auto insurance premium in the U.S. is $1,674 per year.
+However, average car insurance premiums are personalized based on more than a dozen rating factors, according to the Insurance Information Institute.
+These factors include your state, ZIP code, age, credit-based insurance score, claims history, the amount of coverage you need and deductibles.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident